Higher Order Estimating Equations for High-dimensional Models: General heuristics

-Here we take a different route, defining higher order influence functions as influence functions of lower order ones.
+Equation (\ref{EqHODerivatives}) involves multiple derivatives and many paths and is not easy to solve for $\chi_p$.
+For actual computation of an influence function it is usually easier to derive higher order influence functions as influence functions of lower order ones.

+To describe this operation, we need to decompose the influence function $\chi_p$, or rather its symmetrized version in degenerate functions.
 Any $m$th order, zero-mean $U$-statistic can be decomposed as the sum of $m$ degenerate $U$-statistics of orders $1, 2,\ldots, m$, by way of its Hoeffding decomposition.
 In the present situation we can write